kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/Certificates.md

    7. Open the windows command prompt `CMD` application and do the following:
       1. Change directory to the Downloads directory `cd Downloads`
       2. Check the directory to ensure the file `dnac-chain.p7b` exists via the command `dir`
-      3. Copy the file to Cisco DNA Center using scp usint the following command `scp -P 2222 ./dnac-chain.p7b maglev@198.18.129.100:/home/maglev/certs` and when prompted the **username: `maglev`** and the **password: `C1sco12345`**
+      3. Copy the file to Cisco Catalyst Center using scp usint the following command `scp -P 2222 ./dnac-chain.p7b maglev@198.18.129.100:/home/maglev/certs` and when prompted the **username: `maglev`** and the **password: `C1sco12345`**

          ![json](./images/Cert-CSR-16.png?raw=true "Import JSON")

-   8. On Cisco DNA Center via the mRemoteNG SSH session we now will take the certificate chain and create a Privacy Enhanced Mail (PEM) file for import into Cisco DNA Centers GUI.
+   8. On Cisco Catalyst Center via the mRemoteNG SSH session we now will take the certificate chain and create a Privacy Enhanced Mail (PEM) file for import into Cisco Catalyst Centers GUI.
 Use the command `openssl pkcs7 -in dnac-chain.p7b -inform DER -out dnac-chain.pem -print_certs`

       ![json](./images/Cert-CSR-17.png?raw=true "Import JSON")

-Congratulations the Certificate is prepared, now we will import it into Cisco DNA Center.
+Congratulations the Certificate is prepared, now we will import it into Cisco Catalyst Center.

-### Installing Cisco DNA Centers Certificate
+### Installing Cisco Catalyst Centers Certificate

 1. First lets download the **Certificate** to our workstation using the scp command `scp -P 2222 maglev@198.18.129.100:/home/maglev/certs/dnac-chain.pem ./` and when prompted the **username: `maglev`** and the **password: `C1sco12345`**